zamastyle/phantom_mhike/Format Block Loops.md

 The requirements for this type of format loop are very simple:
 - Use the format blocks `<format>:formatted_data.*` output
- - For the input loop, individual elemnet are required as outputs so always use `<format>:formatted_data.*`
+ - For the input loop, individual elements are required as outputs so always use `<format>:formatted_data.*`
-- If you are doing more complex formatting with multiple varibles, rememeber, each of the variables to substitute in must have the same number of values.
+- If you are doing more complex formatting with multiple variables, remember, each of the variables to substitute in must have the same number of values.

 ## Variations
-### Example 1: Splitting up multiple values into seperate formatted action inputs
+### Example 1: Splitting up multiple values into separate formatted action inputs
 ---

 The input format above is the simplest case.
 This can also be used for more complex formatting.
 For instance, formatting multiple splunk queries.